SoftwareAG/c8y-docs/content/users-guide/administration-bundle/home-screen.md

 ---

-The Home screen of the Administration application provides the following features:
+The Home screen of the Administration application provides the following content:

 * A welcome message
 * Quick links to the main parts of the Administration application